Reference Manual

 Balance balance = new Balance();

-if (response.getSerializer() != null) {
+if (this.getSerializer() != null) {

 } else {